MedicalVisionGroup/FetalBrainIQA/README.md

 3. balance: b.
 We experimented w/ all options, and b / o gave best options, best b is best & simplest.
 4. model: resenet50.
 Higher capacity and fast.
 5. epochs: 150.
 We want to see convergence, so we train for a long time, even after overfitting.
 6. use_weights: True!
 We want to use the weights of the ResNet and not train it from scratch!!
+(Testing if this is true for mask_method="stack" as well)
 7. norm_method and masked_norm & perc_norm: ??
 8. mask_method: ??
 9. k_fold: use it for accurate results